stashed/stash/docs/guides/monitoring/builtin.md

 ## Deploy Prometheus Server

 We have deployed Stash in `kube-system` namespace.
-Stash exports operator metrics in TLS secure `admission` endpoint.
+Stash exports operator metrics via TLS secured `api` endpoint.
 So, Prometheus server need to provide certificate while scrapping metrics from this endpoint.
 Stash has created a secret named `stash-apiserver-certs`  with this certificate in `demo` namespace as we have specified that we will deploy Prometheus in that namespace through `--prometheus-namespace` flag.
 We have to mount this secret in Prometheus deployment.

 Let's check `stash-apiserver-cert` certificate has been created in `demo` namespace.